-2. USB device wake-up (3-pin USBPW1-4, USBPW5-8)
+Keyboard/mouse/USB device wake-up (3-pin USBPW1-4, USBPW56, PS2 USBPWR)

-Set these jumpers to +5V to wake up the computer from S1 sleep mode (CPU stopped, DRAM refreshed, system running in low power mode) using the connected USB devices.
+This jumper allows you to enable or disable the keyboard/mouse/USB device wake-up feature.
+Set this jumper to +5V to wake up the computer from S1 sleep mode (CPU stopped, DRAM refreshed, system running in low power mode) using the connected keyboard, mouse or USB devices.
 Set to +5VSB to wake up from S3 and S4 sleep modes (no power to CPU, DRAM in slow refresh, power supply in reduced power mode).

-P5KPL USB Device Wake Up
+P5SD2-A USB Device Wake Up